deficollective/defiscan/src/content/protocols/lido-v2.md

 # Reviewer Notes

 Lido has different treasury management multisigs all listed [here](https://docs.lido.fi/multisigs/committees).
-For practical reasons and readability our [securty council](#security-council) section only lists the most important committees and multisigs.
+For practical reasons and readability, our [securty council](#security-council) section only lists the most important committees and multisigs.

 # Protocol Analysis